StevenAlexanderJohnson/Grove/README.md

 ### Key Concepts

 - **Bootstrapping:** Grove helps you set up your project structure and common files, but does not hide or abstract your application logic.
-- **Routing & Scopes:** Use `WithRoute` and `WithScope` to register handlers and organize your routes.
-Scopes can have their own middleware chains.
+- **Scopes:** Scopes allow you to logically group routes and controllers into one unit.
+Scopes have their own set of functions for bootstrapping middleware, controllers, and routes.
+- **Routing**: While not necessary, Grove encourages using controllers.
+Controllers are just structs that implement the `IController` interface and have methods that act as `http.HandlerFunc`.
+Grove also support just adding a `http.HandlerFunc` directly to a scope or to the app.
+This is useful for simple functions or adding static files.
 - **Middleware:** Middleware is just a function type.
 You can compose, chain, and write your own.
 Grove provides helpers, but you are free to implement your own logic.
 - **Dependency Injection:** Grove includes a simple DI container for wiring dependencies, but you can use your own patterns if you prefer.
+This DI container is used only within the `ControllerFactory` pattern.
 - **Logging:** Grove provides a pluggable logger interface.
 You can use the default logger or bring your own.
 - **Authentication:** Secure JWE authentication is available, but you can opt out or replace it.